johanhaleby/kubetail/README.md

 	$ kubetail -h

+## Colors

+By default kubetail will colorize the entire line of each pod.
+You can change this to only include the pod name by adding `-k false`:

+	$ kubetail app2 -k false

 ## Advanced

 There's a [fork](https://github.com/aks/kubetail) of kubetail made by [Alan Stebbens](https://github.com/aks) that allows for richer configuration and using [multitail](https://www.vanheusden.com/multitail/) and [bash-lab](https://github.com/aks/bash-lib).
 If you find that kubetail is lacking in features it's a good idea to check this out (or add an issue to see if there's anything we can do to kubetail).